Lana is a freelance writer, blogger, and editor who helps women to regain their power after experiencing toxic relationships.

-Although "Olivier" is often called simply Russian salad, the original recipe was created by a Belgian chef Lucien Olivier in the 19th century Moscow.
+Although "Olivier" is often simply called Russian salad, the original recipe was created by a Belgian chef, Lucien Olivier, in 19th century Moscow.
 Olivier kept the recipe a strict secret until some savvy gastronomes, having analyzed the salad, came up with the list of the ingredients.

 Of course, the modern recipe hardly resembles the original "Olivier," but it's still delicious, highly nutritious, presentable and very easy to make.

-There are many versions of "Olivier," mostly depending on the kind of meat you use: some people prefer sausage or kielbasa, others - boiled chicken, crab meat, bacon, boiled tongue or even fish.
+There are many versions of "Olivier," mostly depending on the kind of meat you use: some people prefer sausage or kielbasa, others like boiled chicken, crab meat, bacon, boiled tongue or even fish.

 Every family has its own culinary traditions; I offer you my family's version of "Olivier," which happens to be a very simple recipe for a great dinner salad that's a staple of Russian cuisine.
 Bon appetite!